starseed777/terraformprivatedeplyoment/README.md

+This repo will include terraform files that provision the following:

->> create multiple IAM users
+>> creates multiple IAM users

->> set up github access to private repos
+>> sets up github access to private repos

->> add users to github organization
+>> adds users to github organization

->> provision development ec2 instances for users
+>> provisions development ec2 instances for these users